Performance Analysis of 5G RAN Slicing Deployment Options in Industry 4.0 Factories: Conclusions and Future Works

 \section{Conclusions and Future Works}

 This paper evaluated four \gls{RAN} slicing deployment options for \gls{5G}-based Industry~4.0 using a common \gls{SNC}-based slice planning framework.
-The results show that per-flow slicing (DO-\#2) is the only deployment option that consistently meets \gls{uRLLC} latency targets under limited spectrum availability, whereas per-line (DO-\#1), shared (DO-\#3), and hybrid (DO-\#4) deployments trade isolation for improved aggregation efficiency.
-The execution-time and scalability analysis indicates that the proposed planner operates at Non-\gls{RT} time scales, with execution times ranging from sub-second to several tens of seconds, supporting its practical use for window-based slice planning in industrial \gls{O-RAN} deployments.
-Future work will extend the framework towards joint radio and \gls{TSN}-aware traffic coordination to support tightly synchronized industrial automation systems.
+Within the considered \gls{RAN}-level analytical model, the results show that per-flow slicing (DO-\#2) is the only evaluated deployment option that consistently meets \gls{uRLLC} latency targets under limited spectrum availability, whereas per-line (DO-\#1), shared (DO-\#3), and hybrid (DO-\#4) deployments trade isolation for improved aggregation efficiency.
+The execution-time and scalability results indicate that the proposed planner operates at Non-\gls{RT} time scales, with execution times ranging from sub-second to several tens of seconds, supporting window-based slice planning in industrial \gls{O-RAN} deployments.
+Future work will extend the framework towards joint radio and \gls{TSN}-aware traffic coordination for tightly synchronized industrial automation systems.